RestartB/titanium/README.md

 ## Included Features
 - Wikipedia and Urban Dictionary search
 - Random Dog and Cat images
-- Fun commands like the 8 ball and fish command
+- Fun commands like the 8-ball and fish command
 - Search Spotify and get full quailty Album Art (Spotify API Keys needed)
 - Get lyrics for songs
 - Convert any streaming service URL to Spotify and get info